Mohammadreza4mn/Weather-Forecast/README.md

 ## Available Scripts

 In the project directory, you can run:<br />

 :arrow_down: Before running:<br />
-1.edit package.json line 5 ("homepage": "https://mohammadreza4mn.github.io/Weather-Forecast"), I suggest deleting this line if you want to run the project on localhost.
+1. Edit `package.json` line 5 ("homepage": "https://mohammadreza4mn.github.io/Weather-Forecast"), I suggest deleting this line if you want to run the project on localhost.

 ### `npm start`